dadadadawjb/QtHowTo/README.md

 ## Support Features
 * So many Qt own features, see directly the use result of `QtHowTo.exe`
-* Detailed nodes on how to deploy Qt application
+* Detailed notes on how to deploy Qt application
 * Easy-to-manage images organization
 * Some useful self-implemented widgets

 ## Get Started
-The project is a ready-to-import Qt Creator project, directly open `./QtHowTo/` by Qt Creator in windows.
+For development, the project is a ready-to-import Qt Creator project, directly open `./QtHowTo/` by Qt Creator in windows.

+For use, directly download `QtHowTo.zip` from `https://github.com/dadadadawjb/QtHowTo/releases`, and unzip it, and double click the `QtHowTo.exe` to run it.

 ## Demo
 ![Demo](results/demo.gif)